weecology/DeepForest/docs/introduction/index.rst

 Weinstein, B.G., Marconi, S., Aubry‐Kientz, M., Vincent, G., Senyondo, H. and White, E.P., 2020.
 DeepForest: A Python package for RGB deep learning tree crown delineation.
 Methods in Ecology and Evolution, 11(12), pp.1743-1751. https://doi.org/10.1111/2041-210X.13472

 The second is the paper describing the particular model.
-See `prebuilt` for citations for each model.
+See [Prebuilt Setup](../installation_and_setup/prebuilt.md) for citations for each model.

 .. _issue page: https://github.com/weecology/DeepForest/issues